nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the add tutorial operation works:
 ![AddTutSequenceDiagram](images/AddTutorialSequenceDiagram.png)
-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddTutCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddTutorialCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 The following activity diagram summarizes what happens when a user executes a new `addtut` command.